What is Handheld GPS?

 While these are convenient and safe, because of the size, the handheld ones have decreased mapping capabilities as well as a small screen.

 GPS receivers are larger with extra features and a bigger screen.
-An 8-inch display can clearly display where the boat is and can also contain others apps like a fish finder.
+An 8-inch display can display where the boat is and can also contain others apps like a fish finder.
 These units are still detachable and can be placed inside a vehicle when not being used on a boat.

 Can the Unit Connect to a Computer?